bjmt/bwtk/README.md

 a very large amount of memory (on the order of hundreds of MBs, perhaps even GBs of memory for larger files). bwtk is otherwise a fairly lightweight program.

+bwtk mostly reimplements some of the existing functionality from the original UCSC tools, with a few additions and improvements:

+- bedGraph files can be gzipped when converting to bigWig (`bg2bw`)
+- Multiple bigWigs can be averaged/summed/min'd/max'd together (`merge`)
+- Retrieval of single-base resolution data from BED ranges (`values`)
+- Subsetting of bigWigs (`subset`)
+- Value transformations such as addition, multiplication, log10 (`adjust`)

 ## Installation

 ```sh